joseba-fdl/Basque_wikipedia_enrich/README.md

 ## Language Dependent parts

 This system was ensambled with the intention of being a helpful tool to induce written data generation on a low resourcered language scenario.
-Specyfically, the choosen language was Basque language but, the aim would be to extend
+Specyfically, the choosen language was Basque language but, the aim would be to extend the same system to other minority languages.
+The system modification should take into account the following parts:

 *Media RSS feeds* - The RSS adresses have to be changed to the decided ones, preferably the ones related to media in a specific language.